 8. Hana.
 If you are in need of a little breathing room then Hana is the perfect setting.
 The lush greenery, rugged shoreline and slower pace of life will remind you to take a deep breath and enjoy the moment.
 The drive itself is an adventure.
 Take your time, stop to hike and enjoy the scenery.

 9. Whale Watch/Boat Trip.
 Being on the ocean and taking in the view of the islands is one of the best things you can do on Maui.
 And there are few experiences that compare with being on the ocean off of Maui and close to a whale.
 No matter how long you have lived here, the return of the humpback whales is always an exciting time.
-Whale watch, snorkel or sunset cruise, being on a boat in the waters off of Maui is a true luxury that everyone should experience at least once.
+Whether it’s a Maui whale watch, snorkel tour or sunset cruise, being on a boat in the waters off of Maui is a true luxury that everyone should experience at least once.

 10. Sunset.
 One of the most simple yet rewarding things to do on Maui is to just stop and take in the sunset.
 The day is always magically improved by taking a few minutes to just watch the blue sky fade into jewel tones and see the sun slip into the horizon.

-*This post is written by our guest blogger, Justine Volk.
-She’s a wonderful friend and very talented young lady.
+*This post is written by our guest blogger, Justine Volk and edited with graphics by Activity Authority and photos by Natalie Brown Photography.
+Justine is a wonderful friend and a very talented young lady.
 She will be co-blogging with me here at A Maui Blog and I am very happy about that.
-Stay tuned for more helpful and fu posts from her.
+Stay tuned for more helpful and fun posts from her.
 Aloha!